Learn from the Best: Cloning Super Investor Strategies

 Frequently Asked Questions

-Yes, cloning super investor strategies is legal.
+Yes, cloning super investors is legal.
 The information about their holdings and strategies is publicly available through SEC filings and other sources.
 However, it’s important to conduct your own research and analysis before making investment decisions rather than blindly copying others.

 2. How often should I review and update my cloned portfolio?